 Cooking with local ingredients

-Check out the website Taste of the Top End for inspiring recipes using local ingredients.
+Check out the websites Growing & Understanding Local Produce (GULP) and Taste of the Top End for inspiring recipes using local ingredients.
 Also keep an eye out for their cooking workshops and events.

 Do you have spare food scraps that are currently going in the bin?
 Or maybe you are seeking food scraps for your chickens, worms or compost.
 These two sites can help: